pray4y/RepData_PeerAssessment1/PA1_template.md

 ```
 The new mean of the total steps is 10766.19.

-- Calculate and report the median of "the total steps taken per day".
+- Calculate and report the new median of "the total steps taken per day".

 ```r
 med2 <- median(sums2$steps)